IPDRM 2025

 Constraints and Issues for Runtime Systems and Middleware

-• Heterogenous resource management
+• Heterogeneous resource management

 • Data movement